prettier/eslint-config-prettier/README.md

 - Add `"foobar.js"` to the "files" field in `package.json`.
 - Add eslint-plugin-foobar to the "devDependencies" field in `package.json`.
 - Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js`.
-- Add it to the list of supported plugins, to the example config and to Contributing section in `README.md`.
+- Add it to the list of supported plugins and to the Contributing section in `README.md`.

 When you’re done, run `npm test` to verify that you got it all right.
 It runs several other npm scripts: